Where everyone belongs, can express their true selves, and thrive

 I believe Solent to be committed to being an inclusive, safe and diverse workplace; acknowledging that we are all valuable individuals.

-Jim Irving, University Secretary and Registrar
+Jim Irving, PVC Students and Governance

 "I love working in higher education.
 I feel incredibly lucky to support the transformative difference that education makes for our students, our society, and our world.